Blepharocarya involucrigera: Range and habitat

-Flowers and Fruits

-Large terminal panicles of small, pale green to white flowers appear in the spring.

-This species is dioecious, that is, male and female flowers appear on separate plants.

-Fruits are small and flattened, around 4mm x 8mm, surrounded by small hairs on the marginal edge.

-They are enclosed within a green, fibrous involucre, which dries and opens to release the fruit, becoming brown and woody in the process.

-The dry involucres may persist on the tree for some time and are often found on the ground underneath mature trees.

-This very distinctive fruit and the flattened rachis make easily recognisable key identifiers for the species.

-Taxonomy and Naming
+Taxonomy

 The species was formally described in 1878 by Victorian Government botanist Ferdinand von Mueller in the 11th volume of his Fragmenta Phytographiae Australiae based on plant material collected near the Endeavour River in north-east Queensland.

+Etymology

-The name Blepharocarya comes from the Ancient Greek blepharon (eyelid), and carya (nut) which refers to the fruit having hairs around the margin and resembling an eyelid.
+The name Blepharocarya comes from the Ancient Greek blepharon (eyelid), and carya (nut), which refers to the fruit having hairs around the margin and resembling an eyelid.
 The specific epithet comes from the Latin involucrum (a whorl of bracts around flowers or fruit), and gero (bearing or borne on).

 Toxicity

 As with many other plants in the Anacardiaceae family, contact with the resin or other parts of the tree can cause severe allergic reactions including dermatitis, conjunctivitis, and headaches.
 Individuals may become increasingly sensitised to contact with any part of the tree.